 Other repelling techniques include going face-first down the rope or even facing away from the wall altogether.
 These methods are meant for experienced abseilers who have plenty of training and experience under their belt however, and are definitely not for beginners.

 As you can imagine, rappelling is a dangerous activity, and it is estimated that about 25% of all climbing deaths occur while the person is descending in this fashion.
-Because of this, anyone attempting the activity for the first time should do so with a trained and experienced guide who can show them the proper technique and ensure that all of the equipment being used is safe and secure.
+Because of this, anyone attempting the activity for the first time should do so with a trained and experienced guide who can show them the proper technique and ensure that all of the equipment is being used in a safe and secure fashion.
 If you are learning to rock climb or abseil for the first time, taking a proper course that teaches the skill is highly encouraged.

 Rappelling is a common activity in adventure sports and adventure travel.
 It can be incredibly thrilling to do and it is a good skill to have in your quiver.
 It is also something that you can learn fairly quickly under the proper training and guidance.